Renumeration report

 30.3%

-Variable remuneration – one-year incentive program (STI)
+Variable remuneration – annual incentive programme (STI)

 Executive’s name Description of performance